cofoundry-cms/Cofoundry.Samples.PageBlockTypes/README.md

 ## ExampleSharedProject

-The solution also contains a project that demonstrates how to organise page blocks into a shared project.
+The solution also contains a project that demonstrates how to organize page blocks into a shared project.
 If you're implementing your own shared project for block types, there are some rules you need to follow:

 - Ensure your project is named in a way it can be picked up by DI: check the relevant section of the [dependency injection docs](https://www.cofoundry.org/docs/framework/dependency-injection#registering-dependencies-in-other-assemblies) for more information.
 - Ensure any view files are marked as embedded resources.
 This can be done either through the Visual Studio UI, or by adding a generic rule to your `.csproj` file: